quantiacs/documentation/en/source/user_guide/local_development.md

     python strategy.py
    ```

-7. When you finish with developing your strategy, you need to upload your code the Jupyter Notebook environment on the
+7. When you finish with developing your strategy, you need to upload your code in the Jupyter Notebook environment on the
    Quantiacs webpage.
 There are 2 options:

    a) Copy and paste your code inside the cell of a Jupyter Notebook: